Grivn/normalizejson/README.md

 <a href="https://godoc.org/github.com/Grivn/normalizejson"><img src="https://img.shields.io/badge/api-reference-pink.svg?style=flat-square" alt="GoDoc"></a>

-NormalizeJSON is a Go package that provides a simple way to normalize the key/value in a JSON documents with a template.
+NormalizeJSON is a Go package that provides a simple way to normalize key-value pairs in a JSON document using a **template**.

 This README is a quick overview of how to use NormalizeJSON.